se-panfilov/anarchy-engine/apps/showcases-core/public/legal/EULA.md

 **Contact:** TBD until market release

 Trademarks.
-TBD until market release is a trademark of Sergei Aleksandrovich Panfilov.
+TBD until market release is a trademark of Sergei Panfilov.

 All other trademarks are the property of their respective owners.